1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Displaying web statistics.

-The result is presented in a simple format with graphics, allowing for easy interpretation.
-Annual, monthly, daily, and hourly statistics are displayed by site, http address, referrer site, country, etc.
+- Annual, monthly, daily, and hourly statistics are displayed by site, HTTP address, referring site, country, etc.

-To view public traffic statistics:
+To view visitor statistics:

-- Click on the name of the relevant object in the displayed table
+- Click directly on the name assigned to the product concerned.

 - A: the relevant site